Rosanne Meo: Early life and family

+Business career

+In 1991, Meo was appointed president of the Employers' Federation, becoming the first woman to served in the role.
+She sits or has sat on the boards of NZ Forest Products, Television New Zealand, Mercury Energy, Sky TV, Ports of Auckland, and Baycorp.

+Meo has also been involved in community and non-profit organisations, including the Kelliher Charitable Trust and the Auckland Philharmonic Orchestra.

 Honours and awards

 In the 1993 Queen's Birthday Honours, Meo was appointed an Officer of the Order of the British Empire, for services to business management.
 Also in 1993, she was awarded the New Zealand Suffrage Centennial Medal.

-She was made a Dame Companion of the New Zealand Order of Merit, for services to business, in the 2012 New Year Honours.
+Meo was appointed a Dame Companion of the New Zealand Order of Merit, for services to business, in the 2012 New Year Honours.

 In 2016, Meo received the New Zealand Women of Influence Award for lifetime achievement.